cryptoloutre/solana-tools/README.md

 - an UI to burn Solana NFTs
 - an UI to create SPL-Tokens
 - an UI to upload file to Arweave
+- an UI to send a NFT message to the owner of your desired NFT
 - More tools are scheduled...